CrypToolProject/CrypTool-2/CrypConsole/readme.md

 CrypConsole -cwm=caesar.cwm -timeout=1 -input="text,plaintext, Hello world" -output=ciphertext
 ```

-Here, we defined that we want to obtain the output of a TextOutput component named "ciphertext".
+Here, and the rest of this documentation, we defined that we want to obtain the output of a TextOutput component named "ciphertext".
 When we execute CrypConsole using the above shown command, we should get this:
 ```
 ciphertext=URYYB JBEYQ
 ```